-Austria Issues Draft 2025 Tax Amendment Act to Include OECD Administrative Guidance Updates
+Austria Issues 2025 Tax Amendment Act to Include OECD Administrative Guidance Updates

-On October 16, 2025 Austria issued a Draft 2025 Tax Amendment Law to amend the Minimum Tax Act for the December 2023, June 2024 and January 2025 OECD Administrative Guidance, EU DAC 9 implementation and other sundry changes.
+On December 23, 2025, Austria published the Tax Amendment Act 2025 in its Official Gazette.
+Article 3 amends the Minimum Tax Act for the December 2023, June 2024 and January 2025 OECD Administrative Guidance, EU DAC 9 implementation and other sundry changes.
 The changes will apply retrospectively from fiscal years beginning from December 31, 2023

 OECD Administrative Guidance

-The Draft Law includes the following updates for the OECD Administrative Guidance:
+The Law includes the following updates for the OECD Administrative Guidance:

 December 2023 OECD Administrative Guidance (Article)RuleImplementation in Austria